-Andrea M. Weiss, age 63, Independent Director Nominee.
+Andrea M. Weiss, age 65, Independent Director of the Board, has been a director since 2019.

 Experience: Ms. Weiss is the founder of and serves as President and Chief Executive Officer of Retail Consulting, Inc. since 2002.
-Ms. Weiss is also the founder of The O Alliance, LLC, a global consulting practice focused on retail, ecommerce and consumer companies.
-Prior to founding Retail Consulting, Inc., Ms. Weiss was President of deliance, Inc., President of Guess?, Inc., Executive Vice President, Chief Stores Officer of L Brands, Inc., Senior Vice President of Ann Inc., and Director of Merchandising of The Walt Disney Company.
-Ms. Weiss is also a board member for Cracker Barrel Old Country Store, Inc. since 2003, Nutrisystem, Inc. since 2013 and RPT Realty since 2018.
+Ms. Weiss is also the founder of The O Alliance, LLC, a global consulting practice focused on retail, e-commerce and consumer companies.
+Prior to founding Retail Consulting, Inc., Ms. Weiss was President of dELiAs, Inc., President of Guess?, Inc., Executive Vice President, Chief Stores Officer of L Brands, Inc., Senior Vice President of Ann Inc., and Director of Merchandising of The Walt Disney Company.
+Ms. Weiss is also a board member for Cracker Barrel Old Country Store, Inc. since 2003, RPT Realty since 2018 and Bed Bath & Beyond Inc. since 2019.
 Ms. Weiss currently serves on several private advisory boards as well.
-Ms. Weiss served on the board of directors of GSI Commerce from 2006 to 2011, Chico's FAS, Inc. from 2009 to 2018 and The Pepboys - Manny, Moe & Jack from 2013 to 2016.
+Ms. Weiss served on the board of directors of GSI Commerce from 2006 to 2011, Chico's FAS, Inc. from 2009 to 2018, The Pepboys - Manny, Moe & Jack from 2013 to 2016 and Nutrisystem, Inc. from 2013 to 2019.
 Ms. Weiss holds a Masters of Administrative Science from The Johns Hopkins University and a Bachelor of Fine Arts from Virginia Commonwealth University.
 Ms. Weiss also completed post-graduate studies at Harvard Business School and The Kellogg School at Northwestern University.

-Qualifications and Skills: Ms. Weiss is being nominated as a director because, among her other qualifications, she possesses over 30 years of experience in the retail industry and the areas of marketing, consumer branding, proprietary brand development, consumer behavior, global retail and e-commerce operations and board governance.
+Qualifications and Skills: Ms. Weiss is being re-nominated as a director because, among her other qualifications, she possesses over 30 years of experience in the retail industry and the areas of marketing, consumer branding, proprietary brand development, consumer behavior, global retail and e-commerce operations and board governance.